chrisdinn/tokens/README.md

 provide those totals for streaming calls to the same endpoint.
 To count tokens for a streaming request, at least for now, you need to do it yourself.

+## How does it work?

+This package uses [tiktoken-go](https://github.com/pkoukk/tiktoken-go) for tokenization.
+To count tokens accurately you need to recreated the strategy used but not documented by OpenAI.
+Accuracy is derived from a few key insights:

+- Tools are rendered as typescript functions with a very specific format.
+- Tool call arguments are rendered in typescript args format (no quotes around argument keys).
+- Tool messages are rendered as stringified, indented JSON (yes quotes around argument keys).
+- Role isn't counted for completion messages.

+There are still open questions:

+- Why does more than one tool message add 13 unaccounted for tokens?

 ## Usage

 ```go